The national strategies of the countries

 The Act on Special Care will be amended to ensure that services for persons with disabilities continue in the wellbeing services counties.

 The Faroe Islands

-The Ministry of Social Affairs coordinates disability policy and has an important role in the developments in this field, including cross-sectoral cooperation.
+The Ministry of Social Affairs and Culture coordinates disability policy and has an important role in the developments in this field, including cross-sectoral cooperation.
 The Ministry is working to develop a new disability action plan.